JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 }
 ```

-You don't _have to_ run apply Terraform after every change, but it's an nice way to sanity check that each addition is doing what you intend.
+You don't _have to_ apply Terraform after every change, but it's an nice way to sanity check that each addition is doing what you intend.
 Run `terraform init` and `terraform apply` again.

 Terraform gives you a confirmation of the success, but you're probably wondering if things are actually happening in AWS.
 At this point, it's easy to check!
 Go to the AWS dashboard for the region you selected in your Terraform code (in the example we use us-west-2), then go to Elastic Container Service and see your newly created cluster!